pulumi/pulumi-aws-miniflux/README.md

 # miniflux

 A multi-language [Pulumi](https://pulumi.com) component builder for [Miniflux](https://miniflux.app/), the excellent open-source RSS server.
-This resulting component deploys a containerized Miniflux service to the AWS cloud using [AWS Fargate](https://aws.amazon.com/fargate) and [Amazon RDS](https://aws.amazon.com/rds/).
+The resulting component deploys a containerized Miniflux service to the AWS cloud using [AWS Fargate](https://aws.amazon.com/fargate) and [Amazon RDS](https://aws.amazon.com/rds/).

 ## Generate and publish!